Lifesigns (band): History

 2018 has seen the band perform several live dates throughout the U.K., with further live dates in March/April 2019 on the Cruise to the Edge and in Europe.

 On 15 January 2020, the band released a 4-track digital EP titled Lifesigns Music, featuring one track from each of their previous releases.
 A radio edit of "Impossible", which previously featured on Cardington, was released as a single with an accompanying music video.

 On 9 June 2020 Frosty Beedle announced his departure from the band.
 Zoltán Csörsz (Flower Kings, Karmakanic) was announced as his replacement on 12 June 2020.

 In 2021, Lifesigns released their third studio album, Altitude.
 It was produced during the COVID-19 pandemic and received financial support via an independent crowdfunding campaign.
 The album was first made available as a download, and a CD release followed on 8 March 2021.
 The band will embark on a European tour later in 2023, with a live album and a new studio album expected to follow.
+Live in the Netherlands was later announced for release on 3 July, featuring audio recorded in August 2022 at the Poppodium Boerderij in Zoetermeer.

+On 21 April 2025, John Young posted on Facebook to announce that due to pressing domestic commitments in Sweden, Zoltán Csörsz is no longer remaining with the group, and that for the Autumn 2025 Tour, Lifesigns will be performing as a live 3-piece (with drum track).